Eshuredd/Rizzistors_COA/README.md

 - Simulates shared memory access among the four cores.
 - Implements bubble sort on all cores.
 - Provides visualization of registers and memory.
+- can enable or disable data forwarding
+- shows hazards, stalls ,IPC
+- Now has 3 Caches, one for instruction, one for data and last for shared
+- has a SYNC code that makes all the cores synchronize between each other
+- there is a scratchpad memory where we can store frequently accessed data and the latency is low for it
+- There are 2 policies LRU and FIFO, LRU is used for l1d and l1i cache where as FIFO is used for L2 cache

 ## Usage